--Outside linebacker Joey Porter is not a big fan of the NFL cracking down on helmet-to-helmet hits.

---Coach Ken Whisenhunt played a round of golf during the bye week and wasn't pleased with the results.
-"I didn't play very well," he said, "which is to be expected after 11 weeks off."
+--Coach Ken Whisenhunt played a round of golf during the bye week.
+"I didn't play well, which is to be expected after 11 weeks off," he said.

 Cardinals: Week 7 News & Notes